 IMPROVED PUBLIC EDUCATION

 In the beginning your communications will be focused on developing a relationship and keeping your elected official updated on arts activities and important economic impact data.
-Sooner or later, you will want to ask the elected official for help.
 If the individual is arts inclined, you may need them to work with their peers in support of the arts or better yet, to grow their support to become a “champion” for the arts.
 If the individual is neutral to arts support, you have the opportunity to make your case because there is strong evidence on how the arts change people, education, and economies.
 If an individual is opposed to government support for the arts, the smartest action is to find a supporter of the elected official who can help you.

 When it is time to make a request, make sure it is specific.
 Have a follow-up plan to check on the status of the request and to add more support to your case.
 Organize your community to send support communications for your request through first class mail or personal contact.
 Email should be used as a last resort.

-- Sign up on Arts North Carolina’s list serv to get our Call to Action emails on statewide funding and arts policy issues.
+- Sign up on Arts North Carolina’s e-mail list to get our Call to Action emails on statewide funding and arts policy issues.

 - Follow Arts North Carolina on Facebook and Twitter.
 Like us!